Inflation (2025): Models

 This framework also offers the possibility~\cite{Ellis:2013nxa} of constructing models in which the asymptotic constant value of the potential at large inflaton field values is approached via a different exponentially-suppressed term:

 where the magnitude of the scalar density perturbations fixes $A$, but $\delta$ and $B$ are regarded as free parameters.
-In the case of $\R^2$ inflation $\delta = 2$ and $B = \sqrt{2/3}$.
-In a model such as (\ref{inflation:eq:StaroAlambdaB}), one finds at leading order in the small quantity $e^{-B\phi}$ that
+In the case of $\R^2$ inflation, in \Eq{inflation:eq:Staropot}, $\delta = 2$ and $B = \sqrt{2/3}$.
+In a general model such as \Eq{inflation:eq:StaroAlambdaB}, one finds at leading order in the small quantity $e^{-B\phi}$ that

 yielding the relations